darshil3011/Finetuning-LLMs-and-RAG/readme.md

 # Gated LLM

 ## Description
-This repository contains four Colab notebooks that provide various functionalities for working with text data.
+This repository contains four Colab notebooks that provide various functionalities for working with custom data on LLMs.
 Each notebook focuses on a specific task, as outlined below:

 1. `convert_anything_to_text.ipynb`: This notebook enables the transcription of videos and extraction of text from PDFs and other types of documents.
 It provides a versatile solution for converting various data formats into raw text.